lorix-lpan/ccc_helper/README.md

 Computing Competitoin practice files

 #### **Warning**
-This program is currently in Beta.
-It has not been tested on any other Linux distributions other than Arch Linux
+This program is currently in **Beta**.
+It has not been tested on any Linux distribution other than Arch Linux

 ### Dependencies
 This program was written with the philosophy of portability in mind.
 Since each